sysadmin75/rgserver/README.md

 ## Dev environment setup using Vagrant

 First, download and install [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) for your operating system.
-For Linux and OSX, run `vagrant up` in the project directory.
-The Windows instructions should be similar.
+Run `vagrant up` from the terminal (for Linux and OSX,) or the command line (Windows) in the project directory.
 This should take 5-10 minutes (depending on your connection) and will set up your dev environment automatically.

-When the above finishes, you should be able to view your local robotgame server at `localhost:8080` using your favorite browser.
+When the above finishes, you should be able to view your local Vagrant server at `localhost:8080` using your favorite browser.
+If you open that adress in your browser at this point you should get a 502 'Bad gateway' error from nginx, so ssh to your VM server and start the robotgame server ('sudo rg start').
+Once 'rg' is started you will be albe to see a copy of the robotgame website on your localhost.

-Run `vagrant ssh` to SSH into the VirtualBox VM running your server.
+Run `vagrant ssh` to SSH into the VirtualBox VM running your server (use [puTTy](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) if you are running Windows).
 Make some changes and run `rg restart` to see those changes.

 For more on using Vagrant, see the [Vagrant documentation](https://docs.vagrantup.com/v2/).